 The dye used to color the red orange and lemon yellow was prone to fading.
 Faded yellow is often mistook for Parchment in today’s secondary market and Red Orange is almost always referred to as ‘Salmon’ but they are actually faded Red Orange in all cases.
 The initial 6 colors were produced almost without change for the duration of the 50’s until by 1959 a whole new range had been developed and made available.
 By 1960 Herman Miller had 11 general sale colors and 16 commercially available colors.
-Some of the colors added included Ochre, Olive Green, Navy Blue & Raw Umber.
+Some of the colors added to the Eames shell chairs included Ochre, Olive Green, Navy Blue & Raw Umber.

 Commercial colors were only available in purchases with a minimum of 200 chairs.
 Herman Miller also offered the possibility of bespoke customized colors with a commercial order of that size, some of which have found their way to the secondary marketplace.

-A restructure of the colors was then undertaken during the later 60’s and by 1968 the portfolio was reduced down to 23 options with the significance of them being available for both general and commercial sales alike.
+A restructure of Eames shell chair colors was then undertaken during the later 60’s and by 1968 the portfolio was reduced down to 23 options with the significance of them being available for both general and commercial sales alike.
 Some earlier colors were discontinued and new shades more aligned with the age added as well as consolidation of some (for example just one seafoam option instead of a general and commercial).

 Herman Miller’s focus turned very much towards the workplace market by the 1970’s.
 By 1971 the choice had reduced to only 12 mainstay colors.
 By the mid 70’s more fiber colors were dropped and two new ones were added especially for upholstered shells (dark and neutral tone) giving a choice of 7 and then 9 colors by 1975.
 These would then be the choice through the rest of the 80’s until the fiber chairs were discontinued in 1989.